A fixed-point algorithm for matrix projections with applications in quantum information: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Hao-Chung Cheng, Mario Berta, Richard Kueng, Ian George, Erkka Haapasalo, Afham and Antonios Varvitsiotis for discussions.
+The authors would like to thank Hao-Chung Cheng, Mario Berta, Richard Kueng, Ian George, Erkka Haapasalo, Afham, and Antonios Varvitsiotis for discussions.
 In particular, we thank Christoph Hirche for suggestions at an earlier stage of the project.
 SB, RR, and MT were supported by the National Research Foundation, Singapore, and A*STAR under its CQT Bridging Grant.
 In the latter stages of the work, SB was supported by Duke University's ECE Departmental fellowship.
-MT is also supported by the National Research Foundation, Singapore, and A*STAR under its Quantum Engineering Programme (NRF2021-QEP2-01-P06).
-This research is also supported by the Quantum Engineering Programme grant NRF2021-QEP2-02-P05.
+MT is also supported by the National Research Foundation, Singapore, and A*STAR under its Quantum Engineering Programme (NRF2021-QEP2-02-P05).
+This project is supported by the NRF Investigatorship award (NRF-NRFI10-2024-0006).